Best Investment Brokerage Platform for US Stocks 2023

 Choose an investment brokerage firm

-The first step in purchasing shares is to have a brokerage firm as the broker will help you execute your trades.
+The first step in purchasing shares is to have a online brokerage firm as the broker will help you execute your trades.
 You can choose from the local brokerage firms and US brokerage firms.
 Unlike investing in SG stocks, you do not need to have a central depository (CDP) account to invest in US stocks.

 Step 2